mikerhodes/rapport/README.md

   - Text files are supported for all models by inserting the content into the chat.
   - Image files are supported for Anthropic and OpenAI.
 There's an issue for [images in Ollama models][olim].
 - Regenerate assistant chat messages (the models might be good, but they still emit duds!).
-- Select between installed Ollama models, or use cloud services like Anthropic, OpenAI, or watsonx (bring your own API keys).
-- Customise the system prompt by editing `systemprompt.md`.
+- Customise the system prompt by adding extra content via Settings.
 - Export the chat as markdown:
   - Download via browser.
   - Set up folder for export (eg in Obsidian vault).
 Once a chat is marked for export, the exported file is updated as the chat continues.